 Emily practices primarily in the areas of labour relations, representing public and private-sector unions in cases heard by arbitrators, other administrative tribunals and the courts.
 She was introduced to the labour movement by her parents, both of whom were members of public sector unions in Ontario during the historic Days of Action when she was growing up.
 She learned early the power of solidarity and collective worker resistance.

-Graduating from Osgoode Hall Law School, Emily received several academic awards including, the Stringer LLP Essay Prize in Labour Law, the Wendy Babcock Social Justice Award, and the Honourable Sandra Chapnik Women-in-Law Award from the Women's Law Association of Ontario.
+Emily is a graduate of Osgoode Hall Law School where she received several academic awards including, the Stringer LLP Essay Prize in Labour Law, the Wendy Babcock Social Justice Award and the Honourable Sandra Chapnik Women-in-Law Award from the Women’s Law Association of Ontario.
 As a law student, Emily served as a senior editor on the Journal of Law and Social Policy, an active member of the Osgoode Hall Law Union, and a volunteer with the Workers’ Action Centre and the Fight for $15 and Fairness campaign.

-Prior to practicing law, Emily worked in community organizations focused on ending violence against women and advancing sexual health and reproductive rights.
-She holds a Bachelor of Arts (Honours) degree from Queen’s University.
+Prior to practicing law, Emily worked in a number of community non-profit organizations with social justice mandates.
+She holds a BA (Honours) from Queen’s University.